Updated: May 2019 For unlocked mobile users, you can also get a Korean SIM card and data plan too!

 Secondly, the information hotline in Korea is 1330.
 If there’s a number you want to remember to call for train times, directions, restaurant information, or last-minute information,.. this is it.
 It directs you to the tourism office.
 While there are city prefix codes, 1330 is the number calls will route back to.

-What are the major rental companies?
+What are the best phone rental companies in Korea?

 There are rental stalls at the main airports, such as Incheon (not far outside the international baggage claim), Gimhae- Busan , Jeju International Airport, Gwangju rent them.
 Domestic airports in Korea, generally don’t have mobile rental shops.